-Married Elizabeth of York, daughter of Edward IV
+Married Elizabeth of York, eldest daughter of Edward IV

-Defeated Richard III at Battle of Bosworth Field and claimed the throne founding the Tudor dynasty.
+Henry Tudor defeated Richard III at Battle of Bosworth Field and claimed the throne founding the Tudor dynasty.
 His marriage to Elizabeth of York united the houses of York and Lancaster and ended the Wars of the Roses.
 Henry VII was a shrewd King and made England a wealthy country.

 Married 1.
 Catherine of Aragon, 2.
 Anne Boleyn, 3.
 Jane Seymour, 4.
 Anne of Cleves, 5.
 Kathryn Howard, 6.
 Katherine Parr

 Succeeded his father as King of England.
 He famously married six times and beheaded two of his queens.
 He broke with Rome and made himself Head of the Church of England in order to obtain a divorce from Catherine of Aragon.
 Henry took control of Ireland and made himself King of Ireland.

 Did nor marry

 Edward became King at the age of 10 years.
 His uncle Edward Seymour was regent until he was overthrown by John Dudley.
-Edward was a committed Protestant and introduced the Book of Common Prayer.
-He died after 6 years as King.
+Edward was a committed Protestant and introduced the Book of Common Prayer to all churches.
+He died after 6 years as King possibly from tuberculosis.

 Married Guildford Dudley

 Married Philip II of Spain

 Mary became Queen of England after taking control from Lady Jane Grey.
 She restored the religion of England to Catholicism.
 She was nicknamed Bloody Mary for killing Protestants.
-She lost Calais, England’s last possession in France.
+She also lost Calais, England’s last possession in France.

 Did not marry